kristianmandrup/ember-cli-emberscript/README.md

 The basic layout of a file is like this.
 In thee blueprints, `(ember)` is used as the emberscript indicator, but you might as well use simply `(em)`.
 See the full list of aliases on [emberscript multicompile](git://github.com/kristianmandrup/ember-script#multicompile).

-By convention, the first fragment will now be treated as normal coffeescript and be compiled separately before the emberscript (or whatever) coming after the first fragment.
+By convention, the first fragment will now be treated as normal coffeescript and be compiled separately before the emberscript (or whatever) coming after.
+This allows you to insert the import statements etc.

 ```coffeescript
 `import Ember from 'ember'`